-Satellite images and tracking maps of Category 1 Tropical Cyclone Bina 2021, January 28 - February 1.
+Satellite images, weather maps and tracks of Category 1 Tropical Cyclone Bina 2021, January 29 - February 1.
 Max wind speed 85km/h.

 Bina is located 294 km (159 nautical miles) north-northwest of Suva, Fiji, and has tracked southeastward at 31 km/h (17 knots) over the past 6 hours.